 They need to know if you have any of these conditions:

--an unusual or allergic reaction to proparacaine, other anesthetics, medicines, foods, dyes, or preservatives
+-an unusual or allergic reaction to ketorolac, aspirin, other NSAIDs, other medicines, foods, dyes or preservatives

 -pregnant or trying to get pregnant

 Tell your doctor or health care professional if your eye symptoms do not get better within 2 to 3 days.
 Do not use for longer than directed by your doctor or health care professional.

 You should not wear contact lenses while you are using this medicine, unless your doctor or health care professional tells you to.

 Keep out of the reach of children and pets.

 Store this medicine at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
 Protect from light.